-• Ensure that the Secret containing credentials for the Docker registry where Cloudera Streams Messaging - Kubernetes Operator artifacts are hosted is available in the namespace where you plan on deploying your cluster.
-If the secret is not available, create it.
+• Ensure that the Secret containing credentials for the Docker registry where Cloudera Streams Messaging -Kubernetes Operator artifacts are hosted is available in the namespace where you plan on deploying your cluster.
+If the Secret is not available, create it.

 '''

-kubectl create secret docker-registry [SECRET NAME] \
+kubectl create secret docker-registry [CREDENTIALS SECRET] \

---docker-server [REGISTRY] \

---docker-username [USERNAME] \

---docker-password [PASSWORD] \

---namespace [NAMESPACE]
+--from-file=[PATH TO CREDENTIALS JSON] \

+--namespace=[NAMESPACE]

 '''

-- [SECRET NAME] must be the same as the name of the Secret containing registry credentials that you created during Strimzi installation. - Replace [REGISTRY] with the server location of the Docker registry where Cloudera Streams Messaging Kubernetes Operator artifacts are hosted.
-If your Kubernetes cluster has internet access, use cont ainer.repository.cloudera.com.
-Otherwise, enter the server location of your self-hosted registry. - Replace [USERNAME] and [PASSWORD] with credentials that provide access to the registry.
-If you are using container.repository.cloudera.com, use your Cloudera credentials.
-Otherwise, enter credentials providing access to your self-hosted registry. - Scaling node pools that include KRaft controllers (controller roles) is not possible. - The following steps contain Kafka and KafkaNodePool resource examples.
+- [CREDENTIALS SECRET] must be the same as the name of the Secret containing registry credentials that you created during Strimzi installation. - [PATH TO CREDENTIALS JSON] is the path to a Docker configuration JSON file that includes a registry hostname where artifacts are available as well as credentials providing access to the registry.
+For more information, see Installing Strimzi with Helm. - Scaling node pools that include KRaft controllers (controller roles) is not possible. - The following steps contain Kafka and KafkaNodePool resource examples.
 You can find additional examples on the Cloudera Archive.